-The evaluation of credit for transfer is based on an assessment of course equivalency, evaluation of transcripts and the accreditation status of the awarding institution.
+The evaluation of credit for transfer is based on an assessment of course equivalency, evaluation transcripts and accreditation status awarding institution.
 Additionally, and as appropriate, MCU accepts credits for other types of learning gained outside the traditional academic environment.
-Students who wish to receive credit for prior learning must fill out MCU's Portfolio Evaluation Application which can be found on the "forms" tab after logging into www.midwifery.edu.
+Students who wish to receive credit for prior learning must fill out Evaluation MCU's Portfolio

+Application which can be found on the "forms" tab after logging into www.midwifery.edu.